A Robust $\widetilde{\mathcal{O}}(1/\sqrt{T})$ Rate for Unprojected TD Learning with Linear Function Approximation: Related Work

 \section{Related Work}

-The initial theoretical understanding of how TD learning with linear function approximation converges over time was established in \citet{tsitsiklis1996analysis}, which framed TD methods as types of stochastic approximation algorithms~\citep{kushner2010stochastic}.
-However, this early work did not derive convergence rates in finite time.
-Subsequent research~\citep{korda2015td,lakshminarayanan2018linear,dalal2018finite} did provide these finite-time convergence rates.
-However, a significant limitation of these later studies was their reliance on the assumption that the data are drawn independently from the stationary distribution.
-In practice, data is usually collected sequentially from a single path through the Markov chain, introducing time-based correlations between samples.
-These correlations make analyzing even the basic TD(0) method challenging.
+The initial theoretical understanding of how TD learning with linear function approximation converges over time was established by \citet{tsitsiklis1996analysis}, who framed TD methods as stochastic approximation algorithms~\citep{kushner2010stochastic}.
+That work did not derive finite-time convergence rates.
+Subsequent research~\citep{korda2015td,lakshminarayanan2018linear,dalal2018finite} did provide such rates, but a significant limitation was the assumption that data are drawn independently from the stationary distribution.
+In practice, data are typically collected sequentially along a single trajectory of the Markov chain, introducing temporal correlations between samples.
+These correlations make it challenging to analyze even the basic TD(0) method.

-\citet{bhandari2018finite} offered the first finite-time analysis for TD learning using this more realistic Markovian (sequentially correlated) data, by drawing parallels to stochastic gradient descent.
-However, this analysis required a projection step in the algorithm to control the magnitude of the estimates of updates. \citet{srikant2019finite} was reportedly the first to provide finite-time mean-square error bounds for TD learning with linear function approximation under Markovian sampling without needing a projection step.
-This was achieved using a control-theoretic approach based on Lyapunov theory.
-While elegant, the analysis in \citet{srikant2019finite} relies on assuming a minimal curvature of the objective function, that might make the rate arbitrarily slow.
-A similar proof analysis with similar shortcomings was also done in \citet{mitra2024simple}.
-We discuss more in details these methods in Section~\ref{sec:comparison}.
+\citet{bhandari2018finite} provided the first finite-time analysis of TD learning under more realistic Markovian data, drawing parallels to stochastic gradient descent.
+However, their analysis, as well as that of \citet{liu2021temporal}, requires a projection step to control the magnitude of iterates/updates. \citet{sun2021adaptive} examined Adam-inspired~\citep{kingma2014adam} adaptive TD variants, but they require a projection as well.
+Here, we remove the need to project, while obtaining the robust rate of $\widetilde{\mathcal{O}}(1/\sqrt{T})$ obtained by \citet{bhandari2018finite}.

-We study the objective function proposed in \citet{liu2021temporal}, that extends the one used in prior work by adding a term that is proportional to the discount factor $\gamma$.
-Note that \citet{liu2021temporal} also provide finite-time convergence guarantees, but they also need a projection step to control the norm of the iterates.
+Another line of work leverages the curvature of the potential function.
+This allowed \citet{srikant2019finite} to be the first to provide finite-time error bounds for TD learning with linear function approximation under Markovian sampling without a projection step, employing a control-theoretic approach based on Lyapunov theory.
+While elegant, the analysis in \citet{srikant2019finite} relies on stepsizes that depend on the strong-convexity (curvature) parameter of the potential function.
+Since this parameter is typically unknown, their result only implies the existence of a good but unknown learning rate.
+Subsequently, \citet{patil2023finite} removed the dependence of stepsizes on this strong-convexity parameter, yielding a more practical algorithm, but at the price of requiring a data-dropping variant of TD.\@ Later, \citet{samsonov2024improved} improved the analysis of \citet{patil2023finite} to obtain high-probability bounds.